nirmalka94/slam_assignment/README.md

 To play the rosbag file:<br>
 `ros2 bag play ../r2b_lounge --qos-profile-overrides-path reliability_override.yaml  -r 0.25
-an additional QoS profile is provided in playing the bag filr to solve the QoS issue of the original bag file.
 `
+<br>An additional QoS profile is provided in playing the bag filr to solve the QoS issue of the original bag file.
 <h3>Dataset Used </h3>The r2b dataset 2023 is a collection of sequences stored in rosbags, a ROS 2 native format used for message data including time synchronized sensor captures from a robot.
 The data is collected from an Nvidia Iassac Simulator.

 Link : [r2b dataset 2023](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/isaac/resources/r2bdataset2023)